 Then, what kind of structural problems did Japan's economy confront in the 1990s?
-Recognized as such problems are (i) the erosion of balance sheets of non-financial enterprises and financial institutions resulting from the generation and bursting of the bubble, (ii) inefficient non-tradable goods industries, (iii) a corporate management system that is incompatible with environmental change, and (iv) a savings-investment imbalance (excess savings due to a demographic factor and others).31
+Recognized as such problems are (1) the erosion of financial institutions' balance sheets resulting from the generation and bursting of the bubble, (2) inefficient non-tradable goods industries, (3) a corporate management system that is incompatible with change, and (4) a savings-investment imbalance (excess savings due to demographic factors and other reasons).

-The necessity and measures to cope with these four problems (except (i)) had been recognized as early as the 1970s, but the emergence of asset price bubbles had unfortunately worked in a way to temporarily disguise the problems.
+The necessity and measures to cope with these four problems (except [1]) had been recognized as early as the 1970s, but the emergence of asset price bubbles had unfortunately worked in a way to temporarily disguise the problems.
 The inefficiency of non-tradable goods industries and incompatibility of the corporate management system with the changing environment were both hidden by the emergence of euphoria and good corporate profits under the generation of asset price bubbles, and the external imbalance stemming from the savings-investment imbalance seemed to have temporarily disappeared.